EdwardTulane1/covid-task/README.md

 בס"ד
 Hello!
-The server is running on http://3.140.203.101/
+The server is running on http://3.134.103.40/
-You'll have to login but I've removed the permissions.
-It will accept you anyway.
-To run locally please set BASE_URL to localhost in config file.
+It might ask you to login, but the permissions are off, so you can ignore

+to-do:
-//add primary key to vax and tests!
+//add primary key to vax and tests  so you adit/delete them as indepentence to profile!
+//query for positve negative without read all the data!